timycodes/ESP32-S3-TempHumidityPressure/README.md

-# ESP32-S3-TempHumidityPressure
+# Project goal
-  ESP32-S3 combined with an I2C OLED display and BME280 sensor that sends data to both a smartphone and computer.
+  Take a ESP32-S3 combined with an I2C OLED display and BME280 sensor that sends data to  both a smartphone and computer.

 # ESPRESSIF ESP32-S3-WROOM-1
   The sqaure metal-can module located at top of the board with writing on it contains the